Fourth of July parade comes early for Norlite Nursing Center residents

-MARQUETTE, Mich.
-(WLUC) - Wednesday, Norlite Nursing Center residents got to celebrate the 4th of July a little early.
+Wednesday, Norlite Nursing Center residents got to celebrate the 4th of July a little early.
 The activities director worked with the Jacobetti Home for Veterans and other groups in the city to organize a 4th of July parade for the residents.

 Marquette City Police and Fire Departments, the U.S. Coast Guard and Marquette Mayor and other City Commissioners were just some participating in the parade.
 For the Norlite Activities Director, this is another big step in trying to move past the coronavirus pandemic.